mariusscholtz/Oracle-Cloud-Infrastructure-resources/readme.md

 ## Rename the Hostname for OCI Compute shape running Oracle Linux
 Overview:
 Renaming a virtual machine hostname is very simple on Oracle Cloud Infrastructure (OCI).
 This [process](https://github.com/mariusscholtz/Oracle-Cloud-Infrastructure-resources/blob/main/rename-hostname.md) explains how to rename the hostname on Oracle Linux, and also renaming the Compute instance shape name.

+## What is an OCPU?
+Oracle Compute processing unit
+Overview:
+An OCPU is the unit used by Oracle when performing sizing and [costing](https://www.oracle.com/cloud/costestimator.html) for cloud environments.
+An OCPU is equivalent to one core.
+This [page](https://github.com/mariusscholtz/Oracle-Cloud-Infrastructure-resources/blob/main/what-is-ocpu-vcpu.md) explains in more detial the correlation between Core, VCPU, and OCPU.